In past centuries, the vital Silk Road used to be the link between the East and the West.

 Experience Beijing and its food in a more modest way by walking through the Hutongs, the narrow alleys in old Beijing, on a “Hutong foodie walk.”
 This will include traditional local dishes from other parts of China.
 Start at the centre of Beijing at the Bell Tower to taste Beijinger’s traditional dishes before walking through the market and enjoying lunch at an authentic Uighur restaurant.
 Finish at Houhai Lake where you will have free time to explore.
 (B,L)

 This morning is yours at leisure until it is time for you to transfer to the airport for your onward flight.
-For those looking to extend their time, why not continue on Marco Polo’s route and add on an extension to Xanadu?
+For those looking to extend their time, why not continue on Marco Polo’s route and add on our extension to Xanadu.
 (B)

 Download this tour’s PDF brochure and start your planning offline!